Login

 Fig. 2 Calculated result

-1. To view a detailed amortization schedule that shows the monthly allocation to principal and interest, click above the input area.
+1. To view a detailed amortization schedule that shows the monthly breakdown of principal and interest, click above the input area.

-Variations: In some cases, the borrower specifies the payment amount, while the lender sets the term.
-Assuming the same inputs as above, the lender may accept a $600.00 monthly payment but require that the loan be repaid in eight years (96 payments).
-To do this, modify step 5: set “# Periods” to 96, then in Rounding Options select Adjust last amount to reach “0” balance.
+Variations: In some cases, the borrower selects the payment amount, and the lender specifies the term.
+Using the same inputs as above, the lender may accept a $600.00 monthly payment but require full repayment in eight years (96 payments).
+To do this, modify Step 5: set “# Periods” to 96.
+Then, in Rounding Options, select Adjust last amount to reach “0” balance.

 In this variation, there is no unknown value.
 Click to view the schedule.
-Although the borrower makes $600.00 monthly payments, the final payment—required to fully pay off the loan in eight years—will be $4,484.92.
+Although the borrower makes $600.00 monthly payments, the final payment—required to repay the loan in eight years—will be $4,484.92.
 See Fig. 3.

 Adjusted loan term